bxparks/AceButton/examples/MemoryBenchmark/README.md

 because it could use the `= default` implementation instead of an explicit empty implementation.

-Support for using an `IEventHandler` object as the event handler in v1.6 increased the library flash size between 34 to 64 bytes on 8-bit and 32-bit processors.
+In v1.6, adding support for using `IEventHandler` as the event handler increased the library flash size between 34 to 64 bytes on 8-bit and 32-bit processors.
 The RAM size is unchanged because only a single bit-field flag is used which required no additional fields to be added to the `ButtonConfig`.

+In v1.6.1, making the destructor in `ButtonConfig` to be `virtual` was extended to SAMD and Teensy architectures (joining ESP8266 and ESP32).
+This seems to cause flash memory usage to increase by about 200-300 bytes on the SAMD, and about 3500 bytes on the Teensy 3.2.
+Even though those platforms have significant amounts of flash memory (256kB if I recall), those numbers are not ideal.
+The mitigating factor is that the increase in flash size is probably due `malloc()` and `free()` so if any other library brings those in (e.g. the `String` class), then the incremental cost is not significant.

 ## Arduino Nano